STAY ALERT. CONTROL THE VIRUS. SAVE LIVES.

 - If you have the symptoms of coronavirus, please follow the advice on https://www.nhs.uk/conditions/coronavirus-covid-19/ .
 Please do not call 111 unless you cannot cope with the symptoms at home, your symptoms get worse, or if they do not get better after seven days.

-- For advice on what you can and cannot do in responses to the announcements by the Prime Minister on 11th May, please visit https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do
+- For advice on what you can and cannot do in Phase 2 of the lockdown (in effect from 1 June 2020), please visit https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-wh…

 - A full guide to the Government's strategy for rebuilding and recovering from Covid-19 is available at https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/884760/Our_plan_to_rebuild_The_UK_Government_s_COVID-19_recovery_strategy.pdf